controlplaneio/simulator/README.md

 <pre>
 simulator infra destroy
 </pre>
 Once you have finished you **must** destroy the environment to ensure that no additional costs are incurred.
+This command is actioned from within the launch container.

 ### Scenarios